 Call me old school but I believe in telling someone you like them and not playing games.

 And no I’m not talking about doing this by text message or Facebook message or on Tinder.
-I’m talking about telling someone face to face you like them and would like to spend more time with them.
+I’m talking about telling someone face to face that you like them and would like to spend more time with them.
 And no this isn’t about picking up or trying to be sleazy either so can that idea.

 Of course, the scary thing is whether they like you back or not, so try to get a feel for this first.
-If you think they share your feelings than be brave and say something.
+If you think they share your feelings then be brave and say something.

 Related post – Be the Sort of Person You Want to Attract